Dicedead/cracking-the-hollywood-interview/index.md

 The following plot helps getting more insight on how the movie's revenue and rating change with respect to the actor's age.
 {% include avg_revenue_rating_age.html %}

-We fit a lign to both revenue and rating distribution to have more information on how they evolve with the actor age.
+We fit a lign to both revenue and rating distribution to have more information on how they evolve with the actor age's change.
 {% include age_rating.html %}{% include age_revenue.html %}
 We can make the following observations:
 * **Rating :** Actors with either with ages approximately smaller than 10 and higher than 70 tend to contribute in a higher rating.
 This can be explained by the fact that the audience gets more impressed by a nice performance from actors with uncommonly small age, and unsurpeingly satisfied by well experienced ones.
 Overall, the average rating encouters a small increase with respect to the age, which again confirms the tendency of preferring well known and experienced actors.